 Antigua Antigua And Barbuda Travel Guide

-Antigua's history is shaped by its colonial past, mainly under British rule, and its strategic importance as a naval base.
-The island was a hub for sugar production, influencing its social and economic development.
+Antigua's history is shaped by its colonial past, mainly under British rule, and its vital importance as a naval base.
+The island used to be a hub for sugar production, influencing its social and economic development.

 It's heritage stays preserved in historical sites and traditions.

-This guide details practical advice and insights for your Antigua trip.
+This guide explains practical advice and insights for your Antigua trip.
 It covers planning and packing, local experiences, and helpful resources.

 The guide highlights climate information, entry requirements, budgeting, health and safety, packing advice, and transportation details.